nimblecrm/api-docs/docs/contacts/fields.rst

 **Fousquare**
     Value should be: user's id in Foursquare, user's screen name (if set) or Foursquare profile URL.

-When contacts are listed, Nimble adds additional information to contact, fetched from social network:
+In response, for every contact, Nimble adds additional information to fields, fetched from social network:

 **avatar_url**
     URL of users's avatar in this social network.